LightningRL: Breaking the Accuracy-Parallelism Trade-off of Block-wise dLLMs via Reinforcement Learning: Experiments

 \subsection{Benchmark Result}

 An illustration of the comparison between LightningRL and leading baselines is provided in Fig.~\ref{fig:001}, with a complete comparison with more baselines detailed in Tab.~\ref{tab:model_performance}.
-As shown, LightningRL-8B-b32 achieves an average AUP of 497.9 and an average TPF of 7.32 on these baselines, with an average accuracy of 71.1\%.
-In comparison, the SDAR-8B-b32 baseline attains only an average AUP of 189.2 and a TPF of 3.12 while remaining almost identical average accuracy (71.0\%).
-Moreover, LightningRL consistently dominates representative AR and diffusion baselines, surpassing EAGLE-3~\cite{eagle3} (276.1 average AUP, 5.63 average TPF) and the d3LLM~\cite{d3llm} family across the same evaluation settings.
+As shown, LightningRL-8B-b32 achieves an average AUP of 437.8 and an average TPF of 7.32 on these baselines, with an average accuracy of 71.1\%.
+In comparison, while yielding an almost identical average accuracy, the SDAR-8B-b32 model attains only 211.2 AUP and 3.12 TPF.
+Moreover, LightningRL consistently dominates representative AR and diffusion baselines, surpassing EAGLE-3~\cite{eagle3} (252.5 average AUP, 5.63 average TPF) and the d3LLM~\cite{d3llm} family across the same evaluation settings.